favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> 🚨 Remove the optional <code>PROXIED=true</code> line if you are <em>not</em> running a web server</summary>

-The setting `PROXIED=true` makes this updater use Cloudflare's proxy for these domains, which lets Cloudflare cache webpages and hide your IP addresses.
+The setting `PROXIED=true` makes this updater use Cloudflare’s proxy for these domains, which lets Cloudflare cache webpages and hide your IP addresses.
 If you already have these DNS records in Cloudflare, they keep the proxy setting they already have.
 Change them once manually if you want to switch them.
-If you wish to bypass Cloudflare's proxy and expose your actual IP addresses, remove `PROXIED=true`.
+If you wish to bypass Cloudflare’s proxy and expose your actual IP addresses, remove `PROXIED=true`.
 If your traffic is not HTTP(S), then Cloudflare cannot proxy it and you should probably remove `PROXIED=true`.
 The default value of `PROXIED` is `false`.

 </details>